Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: W2SG through the Lens of Expected Misfit

 Notably, Theorem~\ref{thm:w2sg-misfit} reveals a subtle trade-off in aligning the student model with the teacher.
 On one hand, since the student lacks access to the ground-truth labels, it must rely on the pseudo labels provided by the teacher.
 That is, minimizing the empirical risk with respect to the teacher's outputs, e.g., $\frac{1}{n}\sum_{i=1}^n\brg{f_{w}(x_i)}{f_{w'}(x_i)}$, becomes a necessary part of training.
-On the other hand, Eq.~(\ref{ineq:w2sg-forward-brg}) and Eq.~(\ref{ineq:w2sg-reverse-brg}) suggest that the expected misfit between the teacher and the student models contributes directly to the performance improvement of the strong student over the weak teacher.
+On the other hand, Eq.~(\ref{ineq:w2sg-forward-brg}-\ref{ineq:w2sg-reverse-brg}) suggest that the expected misfit between the teacher and the student models contributes directly to the performance improvement of the strong student over the weak teacher.
 In particular, greater misfit between the two models can indicate a larger performance gain achieved by the student, which also align with a recent argument given in \cite{dong2025discrepancies}.
-This suggests that a pointwise alignment of $f_{w'}$ with $f_w$ may be undesirable.
-Consequently, incorporating regularization or applying early stopping to prevent $\frac{1}{n}\sum_{i=1}^n \brg{f_{w}(x_i)}{f_{w'}(x_i)}$ from converging to zero is not only consistent with practical strategies adopted in \cite{burns2023w2s}, but also theoretically justified.
+This suggests that a pointwise alignment of $f_{w'}$ with $f_w$ may in fact be undesirable, especially when abundant training data is available, so regularization strategies such as early stopping may be necessary to prevent the student from fully mimicking the teacher.

 Theorem~\ref{thm:w2sg-misfit} also hints conditions under which $\epsilon_1$ and $\epsilon_2$ vanish, leading to the following results.

 \begin{restatable}{cor}{idealwtsg} Under the teacher-student setting, if $f_{W'}(x)=\dex{}{f_W(x)|W'}$ for $\forall x\in\mathcal{X}$, then